OnePlus 7T Pro full review

 Pricing and availability

-As revealed at the London event, the OnePlus 7T Pro is due for release on 5 November 2019 and will set consumers back £699 in the UK, the same price as the 8GB/256GB variant of the OnePlus 7 Pro earlier this year.
+The OnePlus 7T Pro is now available to buy following a 5 November 2019 launch, and it costs £699 in the UK - the same price as the 8GB/256GB variant of the OnePlus 7 Pro earlier this year.
 It's not exactly surprising, but given how similar the OnePlus 7T and 7T Pro are, we're not sure the 7T Pro is worth the extra £150.

 Same design, different name